Gregor-Mendel-Institute/gwaR/README.md

     ## Use `spec()` to retrieve the guessed column specification
     ## Pass a specification to the `col_types` argument to quiet this message

-Plot a manhattan plot with annotations for the top 5 genes (the default)
+Plot a manhattan plot with annotations of overlapping genes for the top5 hits  (the default)

 ``` r
 gwas_pvals %>%